Mellieradpants/semantic-tether-point/README.md

         "location": "Section 5",
         "text": "The agency may extend deadlines under exceptional circumstances."
       },
-      "observation": "Deadline extensions are allowed.",
-      "operationalMeaning": "The agency has discretion to allow more time if unusual conditions occur."
+      "observation": "Includes conditional language ('may') and a condition ('exceptional circumstances').", "operationalMeaning": "The agency is allowed to extend deadlines when exceptional circumstances occur."
     }
   ]
 }

-Semantic Tether Point is an experimental architecture for grounding AI outputs to explicit reference anchors.
-Instead of allowing models to summarize freely, the system requires every interpretation to remain tied to verifiable signals such as source text, timestamps, metadata, or document sections.

-The goal is to prevent semantic drift and make AI reasoning traceable.

-## Problem
+Problem

-Large language models often summarize or interpret text without maintaining a clear connection to the original source.
-This can lead to meaning drift and makes it difficult to verify how conclusions were produced.
+AI systems often produce summaries or explanations that include details not clearly tied to the original source.

+This makes it difficult to verify how the output was created.
-Semantic Tether Point explores a simple rule: interpretation must stay tethered to its source.

-## Core Idea

-Every AI output must include the anchor that produced it.

-Examples of anchors:

-- quoted text
-- page numbers
-- timestamps
-- metadata fields
-- document section IDs

-## Basic Pipeline

-Document
-→ anchor extraction
-→ tethered interpretation
+Solution

-→ output linked to anchors
+Keep every output tied to the source text.

-## Example Output Structure

-Anchor
-source location or quote

-Observation
+no added facts

+no hidden assumptions

-what changed or what is present
+no interpretation beyond what is written

-Operational Meaning
-plain-language explanation tied to the anchor
+If it cannot be traced to the source, it is not included.

-## Why This Matters
+Why This Matters

-Anchored reasoning allows users to trace how AI arrived at a conclusion.
-This improves transparency and reliability in environments where meaning matters.
+Users can see exactly where each part of the output comes from.

+This makes the system:

+easier to check

+easier to trust

+easier to use in high-accuracy environments

-## Potential Uses
+Potential Uses

-- policy analysis
+policy analysis

-- contracts
+contracts

-- legislation
+legislation

-- journalism
+journalism

-- technical documentation
+technical documentation

-## Status
+Status

-Early prototype and architecture exploration.

-prototype now includes drift detection.
+Early prototype.

+Includes basic drift control by requiring all outputs to stay anchored to source text.